Closing Costs in Alberta

 If you’re buying a brand new home, you may be able to save in a few ways.
 First, you don’t necessarily have to pay for a home inspection like you would if you were purchasing a resale.
 Regular inspections are part of the building process.
 Of course, some buyers still decide to have an independent home inspection, but it’s not a requirement.

 Occasionally, builders offer incentives that relate to closing costs.
-For instance, Sterling Homes covers legal fees & land title charges if you use their lawyers.
+For instance, Sterling Homes covers legal fees and land title charges if you use their lawyers, bringing your closing costs in Edmonton down significantly.

 Other builders offer flexible financing options that can be a huge help – be sure to ask!